Australia shares set to fall at open, NZ down

-May 24 (Reuters) - Australian shares were poised to open lower on Wednesday, with mining stocks set to decline on weak iron ore prices, while continued uncertainty over U.S. debt ceiling talks and hawkish comments from Federal Reserve officials dented sentiment.
+May 25 (Reuters) - Australian shares were set to open lower on Thursday, with mining stocks likely to fall on weak metal prices, while a lack of progress on U.S. debt ceiling talks kept investors on edge.

 The local share price index futures